Geoogolla/enterprise-docs/docs/administrator-guide/manage-tenants/manage-admin-access.md

 ---
 layout: post
-title: Assigning Admin Role to Users in User Management Server – Bold BI
+title: Assigning Admin Role to Users in User Management Server – Bold Reports
-description: Learn how to add or remove admin role to the users in the User Management Server of Bold BI deployed in your servers.
+description: Learn how to add or remove admin role to the users in the User Management Server of Bold Reports deployed in your servers.
-platform: bold-bi
+platform: report-platform
 documentation: ug
 ---